 Sanctuary of San Costanzo al Monte

-On the Occitan route, it is worth stopping at the Sanctuary of San Costanzo Al Monte, a masterpiece hidden in the Villar woods.
+Along the Occitan trail, the Sanctuary of San Costanzo al Monte, a masterpiece hidden in the woods of Villar, is well worth a visit.

-There are several ways to reach this national monument, the most convenient is to start from Dronero by travelling up an asphalt road to the Sanctuary of Santa Maria Delibera, from where you can reach San Costanzo al Monte on a dirt road.
+There are several ways to reach this national monument; the most convenient is to start from Dronero, following the paved road up to the Sanctuary of Santa Maria Delibera, from where you can reach San Costanzo al Monte via a dirt track.

-The church of S. Costanzo al Monte is one of the most interesting, and at the same time one of the least known, Romanesque monuments in the region
+The church of San Costanzo al Monte is one of the most interesting, and yet least known, Romanesque monuments in the region

 Its foundation is attributed to Aribert II (701-712), but it was destroyed by the Saracens in the 10th century.
-It was then rebuilt on several occasions between the 11th and 13th centuries, with additions in later periods, such as the 18th-century façade.
+It was subsequently rebuilt in several stages between the 11th and 13th centuries, with later additions such as the 18th-century facade.

-The Sanctuary of San Costanzo Al Monte consists of two churches, one above the other, and two staircases lead to the various rooms.
+The Sanctuary of San Costanzo al Monte consists of two churches, one above the other, with two staircases leading to the different areas.

 The upper church has three naves ending in three apses.
-The columns are decorated with geometric motifs.
-On the south wall of the church, at the level of the first bay, traces of 11th-century frescoes depicting the stories of Adam and Eve
+The columns are decorated with geometric patterns.
+On the southern wall of the church, at the level of the first bay, there are traces of 11th-century frescoes depicting the stories of Adam and Eve

-The octagonal tiburium on trumpet-shaped pendentives and the finely sculpted capitals with animal, plant and monstrous themes are in Lombard style.
+The octagonal lantern on squinches and the finely carved capitals with animal, plant, and monstrous themes are in the Lombard style.

-In the lower church, squat stone pillars support low cross vaults.
-The oldest area is the eastern one and it is thought that this may be the crypt of the ancient church destroyed by the Saracens.
+In the lower church, sturdy stone pillars support low groin vaults.
+The eastern section is the oldest part and is thought to be the crypt of the ancient church destroyed by the Saracens.

-The latest restoration, which lasted three years, was completed in 2019.
-On this occasion, a cycle of frescoes was found on the perimeter walls of the church, depicting episodes from the life of Jesus according to the narration of the apocryphal Gospels, articulated within ribbon-like frames, stylistically attributable to the Romanesque phase of the building between the 11th and 12th centuries.
+The most recent restoration work, which lasted three years, was completed in 2019.
+During this project, a cycle of frescoes was discovered on the perimeter walls of the church, depicting episodes from the life of Jesus according to the apocryphal Gospels, arranged within ribbon frames and stylistically attributable to the Romanesque phase of the building between the 11th and 12th centuries.

-A curiosity: look in the right aisle for a stone parallelepiped with four hemispherical cavities of different volumes: these are the measures for the tithes on the produce of the land that the farmers had to pay to the abbot every year.
+A point of interest: look in the right aisle for a stone parallelepiped with four hemispherical cavities of different volumes: these were the measures for the tithes on agricultural products that farmers had to pay to the abbot every year.

 -